1915venu/5G-Registration-Attack/custom-packet-scripts/README.md

 > <u>**Pre-requisites:**</u>

-- Pip3 and Python3.5 _(or, greater)_ installed on your system.
-For this setup, we will use Python 3.10.12.
+- pip3 and python3.5 _(or, greater)_ installed on your system.
+For this setup, we will use python 3.10.12.

-- A successfully running core network simulator (e.g. Open5GS), already set-up on your host machine.
+- A successfully running core network simulator (preferrably [Open5GS](https://github.com/open5gs/open5gs)) and a radio access network simulator (preferrably [UERANSIM](https://github.com/aligungr/UERANSIM)), already set-up on your host machine.
 For IITD students, please refer [here](https://github.com/spring-iitd/Cellular-Security) for simulator setup.

 1. To clone this repository into the `~/shared/` directory, run the following commands: